 #9 – Auburn Tigers (36-7 Overall, 10-5 SEC)

 Auburn (#7 last week) won midweek against Georgia State and then took two of three from Missouri over the weekend.
 Auburn won 6-3 over the Panthers and then dropped a 6-1 game to Missouri on Friday.
 Auburn actually trailed 3-0 in the second game, but four runs in the fourth and another in the sixth allowed them to win 5-4.
 The final game saw Auburn put up a five spot in the fifth inning and they went on to win 6-1.

 Auburn will face Kennesaw State on Wednesday and then travel to face a dangerous South Carolina team over the weekend.

 #10 – Tennessee Volunteers (39-5 Overall, 11-3 SEC)

 The Volunteers (#14 last week) took advantage of both the carnage in the top 25 and Alabama to move up four spots in a week.
-The Vols ended up playing just two games versus the Tide with Monday’s game cancelled due to weather.
-Both games were close and resulted in walk off wins for Tennessee.
+The Vols ended up playing just two games versus the Tide with Monday’s game canceled due to weather.
+Both games were close and resulted in walk-off wins for Tennessee.
 The first game saw the Vols trail 2-0 going into the sixth inning, but they tied the game and then won in seventh on a Chelsea Seggern’s RBI single.
-The second game was scoreless until the seventh when Brooke Vines hit a two run home run to end that contest.
+The second game was scoreless until the seventh when Brooke Vines hit a two-run home run to end that contest.